superboo07/Outlast-Level-Editor/README.md

 <img src="Repository\SETUP\Installer_1.png" width=50% object-fit=fill><img src="Repository\SETUP\Installer_2.png" width=50% object-fit=fill>

 When the install finishes, navigate to where you installed it, and copy the folder named `binaries` then paste it into the cloned repository.
 Now navigate into the binaries folder, and launch the application named `UnrealFrontend.exe`.
-The compile the scripts, using the button labled `Script`.
+Then compile the scripts, using the button labled `Script`.

 <img src="Repository\SETUP\UnrealFrontend_01.png" width=50% object-fit=fill>